Dynamic Sub-Cluster-Aware Network for Few-Shot Skin Disease Classification: Introduction

-One common solution is few-shot learning (FSL), which aims to learn transferable knowledge on common classes (base classes) and apply it to the rare ones (novel classes) with only a handful of labeled data.
-Current FSL methods for few-shot skin disease classification can be broadly divided into two groups: meta-learning based~\citep{prabhu2019few,li2020difficulty,mahajan2020meta,zhang2020st,zhu2020alleviating,zhu2021temperature,singh2021metamed} and transfer-learning based~\citep{guo2020broader,chen2021self,medina2020self,phoo2020self}.
-In the category of meta-learning-based methods, existing solutions are mainly based on MAML~\citep{finn2017model} and Prototypical Networks~\citep{snell2017prototypical}, with the focus on different problems in rare skin disease classification.
-For example, Li~\textit{et al.}~\citep{li2020difficulty} built a difficulty-aware meta-learning model based on MAML~\citep{finn2017model} to address the different weights of sampled tasks in the imbalanced skin dataset.
-Mahajan~\textit{et al.}~\citep{mahajan2020meta} replaced the conventional convolutional layers in Reptile~\citep{nichol2018first} and Prototypical Networks~\citep{snell2017prototypical} with group equivariant convolutions~\citep{cohen2016group}, to obtain invariant features after different transformations.
-This is because skin diseases generally do not have a prevailing global orientation structure.
-Another line of research, i.e., transfer-learning based methods, aims to learn a powerful feature extractor in the \textit{pre-training} stage with sufficient data, which can be quickly adapted to novel classes in the \textit{fine-tuning} stage with a few novel examples.
-For example, some transfer-learning based methods focus on cross-domain few-shot learning problems~\citep{guo2020broader,chen2021self,medina2020self,phoo2020self}, where the images for base and novel classes belong to different domains.
+To address the challenge of rare skin disease diagnosis, few-shot learning (FSL) has emerged as a promising solution.
+FSL aims to learn transferable knowledge on common classes (base classes) and apply it to the rare ones (novel classes) with only a handful of labeled data.
+Current FSL methods for few-shot skin disease classification can be broadly divided into two groups: meta-learning-based~\cite{prabhu2019few,li2020difficulty,mahajan2020meta,zhang2020st,zhu2020alleviating,zhu2021temperature,singh2021metamed,zhou2022few} and transfer-learning-based~\cite{guo2020broader,chen2021self,medina2020self,phoo2020self,dai2023pfemed,xiao2023boosting}.
+Meta-learning-based methods are mainly based on MAML~\cite{finn2017model} and Prototypical Networks~\cite{snell2017prototypical}, with a focus on different problems in rare skin disease classification.
+For example, Li~\etal~\cite{li2020difficulty} built a difficulty-aware meta-learning model based on MAML~\cite{finn2017model} to address the different weights of sampled tasks in the imbalanced skin dataset.
+The other group of FSL methods, transfer-learning-based methods, aim to learn a powerful feature extractor in the \textit{pre-training} stage with sufficient data, which can be quickly adapted to novel classes in the \textit{fine-tuning} stage with a few novel examples.
+For example, Xiao~\etal~\cite{xiao2023boosting} designed a multitask framework that leverages contrastive learning as the auxiliary task to improve the performance of the classification task.